Mastering Environmental Education in Delhi

 Former Environment Minister Jairam Ramesh bearing the green flag, being shown the way by the Eco Clubs Coordinator in Delhi Government Dr. B.C.
 Sabata.
-This image is metaphorical since interest in environment has been at its peak from the time Shri Jairam Ramesh were appointed the Environment Minister while the tremendously successful decades long Eco Clubs programmes of the Government of Delhi is responsible for environmentally aware and sensitive Delhi youth of today.
+This image is metaphorical since interest in environment has been at its peak from the time Shri Jairam Ramesh wass appointed the Environment Minister.
+Simultaneously, the tremendously successful decades long Eco Clubs programmes of the Government of Delhi is responsible for environmentally aware and sensitive youth of today.

 Delhi, one of the greenest cities in India, is equipped with several universities which allow the students to develop skills in Environment, its Management and in Sustainable Development.
 Following is a preliminary analysis of some of the Courses on Environment being offered by the different universities in Delhi.